Updated: December 2017

-There are a range of childcare options available for your child: some of these will be for children of all abilities, whilst others will be specialist services working only with disabled children.
+There are a range of childcare options available for your child: some of these will be for children of all abilities, while others will be specialist services only for disabled children.

 It is worth considering what kind of childcare you want.
 You should think about whether you want your child to be cared for at home, in a group setting or in another person’s home.